 For most people working in the UK, a full year of employment automatically provides a qualifying year through Class 1 contributions paid by the employer.
 For expats working abroad, qualifying years come from voluntary contributions (Class 2 or Class 3) or from employment in countries with reciprocal social security agreements.

-The key insight is this: if you left the UK at age 25 after working 3 years (3 qualifying years), and you have been abroad for 15 years without paying voluntary contributions, you have 3 qualifying years.
+Here is the key insight: if you left the UK at age 25 after working 3 years (3 qualifying years) and have been abroad for 15 years without paying voluntary contributions, you have 3 qualifying years.
 To reach the 35-year threshold, you need 32 more years.
 Even if you return to the UK and work until age 70, you will only accumulate 45 years from age 25 to 70.
-Getting 35 of those years to count requires either:
+Reaching 35 of those years requires either:

 Understanding your current position is the first step in protecting your pension.